undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Why this place

-Specchia sits in the deep Salento, on a low limestone hill about ten kilometres back from the Ionian coast and twenty from the Adriatic at Santa Maria di Leuca, where the heel of Italy ends.
-The village has roughly four thousand residents and a tight historic centre of pale limestone houses, courtyards and the long blank walls of inward-facing gardens called giardini segreti — secret gardens — that are the regional vernacular.
-Its name comes from the watch-tower (specchia) tradition of the Salento, the dry-stone lookouts built against the coastal incursions of the sixteenth century.
+The name means watch-tower.
+Specchia takes it from the dry-stone lookouts the Salento built against the coastal incursions of the sixteenth century, and the village still keeps watch from a low limestone hill in the deep Salento, about ten kilometres back from the Ionian coast and twenty from the Adriatic at Santa Maria di Leuca, where the heel of Italy ends.
+Roughly four thousand people live here.
+The tight historic centre is pale limestone houses and courtyards, threaded with the long blank walls of inward-facing gardens, the giardini segreti of the regional vernacular.

-Specchia was named European Destination of Excellence in 2010 for accessible tourism — the centre was retrofitted with ramped routes through the old streets and remains one of the more thoughtfully accessible historic villages in southern Italy.
-It also carries the Borghi più belli d'Italia designation, with the editorial discipline that brings: limits on the size of new commercial signage, on the conversion of the old houses into short-let apartments, and on the night-time noise in the piazza.
+European Destination of Excellence came in 2010, for accessible tourism: the centre was retrofitted with ramped routes through the old streets, and it remains one of the more thoughtfully accessible historic villages in southern Italy.
+The Borghi più belli d'Italia designation brings editorial discipline of its own.
+New commercial signage is capped in size.
+Conversions of the old houses into short-let apartments are limited, and so is night-time noise in the piazza.

-Olive oil is the working economy.
-The Specchia hinterland was hit hard, like all of the southern Salento, by the Xylella outbreak of the 2010s, which killed millions of centuries-old olive trees; the village is in the long process of replanting with Xylella-resistant cultivars.
-Visitors who treat the village as a base for the inland Salento — rather than as a coastal town that happens to be inland — will find it best.
+Olive oil is the working economy, and it is wounded.
+The Xylella outbreak of the 2010s killed millions of centuries-old olive trees across the southern Salento, Specchia's hinterland included, and the village is in the long process of replanting with Xylella-resistant cultivars.
+Treat Specchia as a base for the inland Salento, not as a coastal town that happens to be inland, and it will make sense.

 When to go

-April, May, the first half of June, and the whole of September into mid-October are the best months.
+Come in April, May or the first half of June, or any time from September into mid-October.
 The light is long, the inland temperatures stay comfortable, and the village's restaurants and the surrounding farms are in their stride.
-July and August are genuinely hot — daytime temperatures regularly reach 35°C and the inland villages are dry — but Specchia, sitting higher than the coast, is consistently a few degrees cooler than Gallipoli or Otranto, and a sensible base for the coastal beaches that empty out from late afternoon.
+July and August run hot; daytime temperatures regularly reach 35°C and the inland villages are dry.
+Even then Specchia, sitting higher than the coast, stays consistently a few degrees cooler than Gallipoli or Otranto, and it makes a sensible base for the coastal beaches that empty out from late afternoon.
 The Cinema del Reale documentary festival in early July is the year's anchor cultural event.
-Winter is genuinely off-season: many restaurants and several B&Bs close from December to February.
+From December to February many restaurants and several B&Bs close.

 How to get there

-By train, the route is Lecce on the Trenitalia mainline, then the Sud-Est regional line to Gagliano-Leuca via Maglie; from Gagliano-Leuca a local SGM bus reaches Specchia in about twenty minutes.
-The full journey from Rome or Bologna by train is long (eight to twelve hours, often with one or two changes) but technically continuous.
+By train: Lecce on the Trenitalia mainline, then the Sud-Est regional line to Gagliano-Leuca via Maglie, then a local SGM bus that reaches Specchia in about twenty minutes.
+From Rome or Bologna the full journey runs eight to twelve hours, often with one or two changes, but it is technically continuous.
 From Bari airport, FlixBus and STP run direct services to Lecce.
-The honest assessment is that the southern Salento takes a day to reach from northern Italy without a car, which is part of what keeps it relatively quiet.
-Once you are in Specchia, the village itself is car-free in the historic centre; for the coastal beaches and other inland villages, the regional buses run from the main piazza but a hire car (from Lecce) makes the inland network easier.
+Without a car, the southern Salento takes a day to reach from northern Italy.
+That, in part, is what keeps it relatively quiet.
+The historic centre itself is car-free; for the coastal beaches and the other inland villages, regional buses run from the main piazza, and a hire car (from Lecce) makes the inland network easier.

 Nearest station